ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

 know.
 Somebody who'll happily take ownership of an idea that isn't their own.
 Somebody who says "hi" when you cross paths in the office or outside (a nod of acknowledgment and a smile goes a long way).
 Somebody who admits to making mistakes.
-No trying to cover them up.
+Not trying to cover them up.

 How to evaluate this when you're talking 1-1 to someone?
 The person you are talking to is likely to be a **bad teammate** if they...: